HL7-DaVinci/CDS-Library/CQLCookbook.md

 : This is the most up-to-date Clinical Quality Language Specification, describing the semantics of CQL.
 Much of the [CQL Template](#1-cql-template) information is derived from this CQL Spec.

 [CDS Library](https://github.com/HL7-DaVinci/CDS-Library/)
-: The GitGub repository containing the existing DRLS rulesets
+: The GitHub repository containing the existing DRLS rulesets